bikisaikia/ardue/Installing-Ardublockly.md

 ![Ardublockly development](img/screenshot_browser_1.png)

-The Arduino IDE is required to compile and load the programs into an Arduino board, more information can be found in the [Configure Ardublockly page](https://github.com/carlosperate/ardublockly/wiki/Configure-Ardublockly).

-#### Run the full Ardublockly desktop application from source
+## Run the full Ardublockly desktop application from source
 To run the full desktop version of the development Ardublockly you will also need to install [node.js](https://nodejs.org/).

 Navigate to the `electron` folder inside the `package` directory: